 This old Ferris wheel is a thing that is strongly in contrast with the modern ways of entertainment here, such as expensive air balloon flights or yellow heavy-duty vehicle scenic routes.
 The ticket price is one part of that contrast, with the Ferris wheel being on the cheaper side of the price spectrum.

 May is the month when this yellow plant blossoms here.
 It was adding so much beauty that I had to google its name.
 If I did not fail at it, the name is Basket of gold (Aurinia saxatilis).
-The Ukrainian Wikipedia says that the plant is a rare one in this counntry, which does not seem so when you are walking through Kamianets, where it seems to be abundant.
+The Ukrainian Wikipedia says that the plant is a rare one in this country, which does not seem so when you are walking through Kamianets, where it seems to be abundant.
 Let it be even more of it!

 Apart from the main bridges, Kamianets has many small footbridges crossing the tiny Smotrych river at the bottom of the canyon.
 One of them was already shown above.
 These bridges are old and new, wide and not so much, with some of them posing dangers of some level.
 They also make walks more interesting.

 It was on one of these bridges that the age of this beautiful stuff took their toll from me.
 An old wire rope that was also serving as a handrail on a shaky suspension footbridge had several wires broken due to the elements and the time.
 I cut my finger noticeably, and sacrificed some blood to the canyon.
-Not angry — the canyon is well worth a scratch or two.
+Not angry — the place is well worth getting a scratch or two.

 Old news, but there's a medieval castle in Kamianets-Podilsky.
 Despite my full understanding of its fame and the amount of photos taken of it, I am still showing some of my photos with it visible.
 The castle serves well to the purpose of completing the already nice views.
 Here it is, not without another footbridge over Smotrych.